About this Playlist

 “Kids today have access to EVERYTHING, so I’ve noticed their tastes are all over the place in a GOOD way, I just really hope that artists continue to challenge them and take them to new places while delivering them songs to remember for a lifetime.
 The EDM generation is listening to something in my opinion that really has less to do with dance music and much more to do with something more about sounds, more about sonics….it’s still more connected to Electronica and focused on bitchsmacking its listeners with new sounds and that’s great, exploration of new sounds is crucial but…what about great songs that make those great sounds really last forever all the more.
 This seems still to me like the kernel of what’s important there”

-How is the dance music scene coping in New York, for a city rich in the heritage of disco and dance music, thinking about Mancuso’s Loft parties and all the great 70’s clubs, DJ’s and characters, it’s recent history seems to be of external sources attempting to crush it.
+How is the dance music scene coping in New York, for a city rich in the heritage of disco and dance music, thinking about Mancuso’s Loft parties and all the great clubs from the 70’s right up to more recent times, the DJ’s and characters, it’s current history seems to be of external sources attempting to crush it.